-- The search committee shall meet and deliberate on the merits of each semi-finalist candidate.
-It is recommended that all council members be invited to join the search committee at this meeting to hear the search committee's discussions regarding the relative merits of each candidate. - The search committee shall forward to the council the list of all acceptable candidates, along with a short (one page) synopsis of the relative strengths and weaknesses of each candidate.
-The committee shall determine the appropriate process by which a candidate may be determined to be acceptable.
-The search committee is strongly urged to forward as many acceptable names as possible to the council for consideration. - The council then shall meet and deliberate on the relative merits of each of the candidates whose names have been forwarded to them by the search committee.
-While the recommendation of candidates to the Chancellor and the State University Board of Trustees is the prerogative of the council alone, consensus between the council and the search committee should be sought and encouraged.
+The search committee meets and deliberates the merits of each candidate who visited the campus.
+It is recommended that all council members be invited to join the search committee at this meeting to hear the search committee's discussions regarding the relative merits of each candidate.
+The committee is strongly urged to forward as many acceptable names as possible to the council for consideration.

+The committee shall forward to the council the list of all acceptable candidates, along with a short (one page) synopsis of the relative strengths and weaknesses of each candidate.

+The council then meets and deliberates the relative merits of each of the candidates whose names have been forwarded to them by the search committee.
+While the recommendation of candidates to the chancellor and the State University Trustees is the prerogative of the council alone, consensus between the council and the search committee should be sought and encouraged.
 Serious disagreement about the final candidates recommended by the council, particularly any disagreement that clearly follows major constituency lines, suggests a potentially serious problem with the search process.